Published Dec 07

 Fat biking is quite the workout, so there is no doubt that after your journey you and your bike crew will be looking for a way to unwind!
 Once you’ve put away the bike, your adventure doesn’t have to end.
 There are lots of ways to spend the evening in the Chaleur Region.

-(If you prefer to warm up at home, or if an indoor gathering is currently not possible, most of the following locations have take-out options!)
+(If you prefer to warm up at home, most of the following locations have take-out options!)

 After conquering the outdoors, we recommend celebrating by stopping by the Chaleur Region’s best craft breweries and purveyors of fine Maritimes microbrews!